skills/introduction-to-github/.github/steps/2-commit-a-file.md

    **Note:** `.md` is a file extension that creates a Markdown file.
 You can learn more about Markdown by visiting "[Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" in our docs or by taking the "[Communicating using Markdown](https://github.com/skills/communicate-using-markdown)" Skills course.

-4. In the **Edit new file** area, copy the following content to your file:
+4. In the **Enter file contents here** area, copy the following content to your file:

    ```
    Welcome to my GitHub profile!